 "Florals represent abstract beauty and impermanence, all the qualities I enjoy in life and love." - Skye

-Want to know more about a painting, commissions, tell me about your project ideas or just say hello?
-Whether you’ve got a big idea or need some inspiration, I am here.
-From concept to creation, let me inspire you.
+Want to know more about a painting, commissions, tell Skye about your project ideas or just say hello?
+Whether you’ve got a big idea or need some inspiration, from concept to creation, let's start here.

 Lorraine Pilgrim Gallery